Elizabeth Hurley, 55, Flashes Cleavage In Black Silk Nightie While Sitting In Bed

 “I’d read to you anytime,” another added.

-“Liz-Can you please stop lookin’ so awesome all the time!” a third dan wrote.
+“Liz-Can you please stop lookin’ so awesome all the time!” a third fan wrote.

-“Just watched Bedazzled and you haven’t aged a day!” a fourth follower said.
+“Just watched Bedazzled and you haven’t aged a day!” a fourth follower proclaimed.

 The new lingerie photo follows another she shared on her social media feed earlier this week.
-Elizabeth sported a sexy white nightgown as she posed up against the post of her bed-frame.
+Elizabeth sported a sexy white nightgown as she posed up against the post of her bed frame.
 The garb was see-through but featured lots of lace detail and satin fabric over her chest.
 The swimsuit designer looked silly with her mouth wide open as the picture was taken.
-Elizabeth was reflecting back on her time shooting The Royals which ran on E! from 2015 to 2018.
+Elizabeth was reflecting back on her time shooting The Royals, which ran on E! from 2015 to 2018.